Troy Davis: Federal appeals

 In December 2001, Davis filed a habeas corpus petition in the United States District Court.
 From 1996 onwards, seven of the nine principal prosecution eyewitnesses changed all or part of their trial testimony.
 Dorothy Ferrell, for example, stated in a 2000 affidavit that she felt under pressure from police to identify Davis as the shooter because she was on parole for a shoplifting conviction.
 In a 2002 affidavit, Darrell Collins wrote that the police had scared him into falsely testifying by threatening to charge him as an accessory to the crime, and alleged that he had not seen Davis do anything to Young.
 Antoine Williams, Larry Young and Monty Holmes also stated in affidavits that their earlier testimony implicating Davis had been coerced by strong-arm police tactics.
 In addition, three witnesses signed affidavits stating that Red Coles had confessed to the murder to them.
 The only witnesses aside from Coles to identify Davis as the shooter who did not recant were Steven Sanders and Harriet Murray.
 Davis's lawyers argued that Sanders's statement was unreliable, as he had previously stated that he could not identify the shooter, and that Murray's description of the shooter resembled Coles more than Davis.

 The State of Georgia argued that the evidence had been procedurally defaulted since it should have been introduced earlier.
 Davis's petition was denied in May 2004; the judge stated in an opinion that the "submitted affidavits are insufficient to raise doubts as to the constitutionality of the result at trial, there is no danger of a miscarriage of justice in declining to consider the claim."
 He also rejected other defense contentions about unfair jury selection, ineffective defense counsel and prosecutorial misconduct.
-The decision was appealed to the 11th Circuit Court, which heard oral arguments in the case in September 2005.
+The decision was appealed to the 11th Circuit Court of Appeals, which heard oral arguments in the case in September 2005.
 On September 26, 2006, the court affirmed the denial of federal habeas corpus relief, and determined that Davis had not made "a substantive claim of actual innocence" or shown that his trial was constitutionally unfair; the circuit court found that neither prosecutors nor defense counsel had acted improperly or incompetently at trial.
 A petition for panel rehearing was denied in December 2006.

 Legal experts argued that a major obstacle to granting Davis a new trial was the Antiterrorism and Effective Death Penalty Act of 1996, passed after the Oklahoma City bombing, which bars death row inmates from later presenting evidence they could have presented at trial.
-Members of the legal community have criticized the restricting effect of the 1996 Act on the ability of wrongfully convicted persons to prove their innocence.
+Members of the legal community have criticized the restricting effect of the 1996 Act on the ability of wrongfully convicted persons to prove their innocence, although some scholars have remarked that federal courts limited by §2254(d)(1) could have reviewed the conviction under §2254(d)(2).